Rules

 | 66+ | 4 calendar days |

-"Calendar days" means full days of rest — not hours.
-If a pitcher throws 70 pitches on Monday, the rest days are Tuesday, Wednesday, Thursday, and Friday.
-The earliest they can pitch again is Saturday.
+Two more points on this chart.
+"Calendar days" means full days of rest, not hours: if a pitcher throws 70 pitches on Monday, the rest days are Tuesday, Wednesday, Thursday, and Friday, and the earliest they can pitch again is Saturday.
+And regardless of pitch counts, no player may pitch on three consecutive days.

 How to Count Rest Days